Isa Khan Niazi

-Isa Khan Niazi (عیسی خان نيازي) was an Afghan noble in the courts of Sher Shah Suri and his son Islam Shah Suri, of the Sur dynasty, who fought the Mughal Empire.
+Isa Khan Niazi (عیسی خان نيازي) was an Afghan noble from the courts of Sher Shah Suri and his son Islam Shah Suri, of the Sur Empire, who fought the Mughal Empire.

 Biography

-Isa Khan Niazi was born in 1453 and his last brother was born in 1478.
+Isa Khan Niazi was born in 1453 in present day Isakhel of Mianwali District in Pakistan and his last brother was born in 1478.
 He died in Delhi in 1548 at the age of 95.

-The time of 1451 – 1525 was the golden period for these khans.
-It was the time when Lodhis completely dominated the subcontinent (Hindustan).
+The time of 1451 – 1525 was the golden period for the two brothers.
+It was the time when Lodis completely dominated the subcontinent (Hindustan).
 Isa Khan Niazi was a prominent member among the ruling family.
-He was in the same tribal unit of nobles as Ibrahim Lodhi, Sher Shah Suri.
+He was in the same tribal unit of nobles as Ibrahim Lodi, Sher Shah Suri.
 Most of these families were attached with the Delhi sultanate.
-There, a contention arose between Isa Khan Niazi and Sher Shah Suri which ended in mutiny.
+There, a contention arose between Isa Khan Niazi along with his brother Haibat Khan Niazi against Sher Shah Suri which ended in mutiny.
+Haibat Khan Niazi declared himself independent of Suri Empire in 1548 but he was defeated in the Battle of Ambala when his general betrayed him against Suri forces.
+Imran Khan, the famous cricketer and politician traces his lineage to Haibat Khan Niazi and Isa Khan Niazi.

 Isa Khan's tomb complex

 Tomb

-Isa Khan's tomb was built during his lifetime (ca 1547-48 AD).
+Isa Khan Niazi's tomb was built during his lifetime (ca 1547-48 AD).
 It is situated near the site of the Mughal Emperor Humayun's Tomb complex in Delhi which was built later (between 1562 and 1571 AD).
 This octagonal tomb has distinct ornamentation in the form of canopies, glazed tiles and lattice screens, and a deep veranda surrounding it, which is supported by pillars.
 It stands to the south of the Bu Halima garden at the entrance of the complex.
 An inscription on a red sandstone slab indicates that the tomb is that of Masnad Ali Isa Khan, son of Umar Khan, the Chief chamberlain, and was built during the reign of Islam Shah Suri, son of Sher Shah, in 1547-48 A.D.

 On 5 August 2011, restoration work on this tomb led to the discovery of India's oldest sunken garden.
 Isa Khan’s garden tomb is considered the earliest example of an Indian sunken garden attached to a tomb.
 This concept was later developed at Akbar’s Tomb and at the Taj Mahal.